wpilibsuite/frc-docs/source/docs/software/examples-tutorials/machine-learning/training.rst

 Training
 ========

-Training on AWS with the provided dataset should take about 2 hours and cost roughly $1.
-If you add more images or add new labeling classes the cost and time will be higher.
+Training on AWS with the provided dataset should take about 2 hours.
+If you add more images or add new labeling classes the time will be higher.

 Train with AWS
 --------------